mmckechney/DocumentIntelAndAISearchIndexing/README.md

     The sample script above would would upload all of the files found in the `-path` directory, then create copies of them prefixed with 000000 through 000010.
 You can of course upload the files any way you see fit.

-2. In the Azure portal, navigate to the resource group that was created and locate the function with the `Queueing` in the name.
-Then select the Functions list and select the function method `DocumentQueueing`.
-In the "Code + Test" link, select Test/Run and hit "Run" (no query parameters are needed).
+2. In the Azure portal, navigate to the resource group that was created and locate the app with the `Queueing` in the name.
+Click on the Applciation URL, then in the new browser window add `/queue` to the end and hit return.
 This will kick off the queueing process for all of the files in the `documents` storage container.
 The output will be the number of files that were queued.

-3. Once messages start getting queued, the `DocumentIntelligence` function will start picking up the messages and begin processing.
+3. Once messages start getting queued, the `DocumentIntelligence` app will start picking up the messages and begin processing.
 You should see the number of messages in the `docqueue` queue go down as they are successfully processed.
 You will also see new files getting created in the `processresults` container.

-4. Simultaneously, as the `DocumentIntelligence` function completes it's processing and queues messages in the `docqueue` queue, the `AiSearchIndexing` function will start picking up messages in the `toindexqueue` and sent the extracted text in the `processresults` container to Azure OpenAI for embedding calculation and then Azure AI Search for indexing.
-Also the `Mover` function will begin picking up those messages and moving the processed files from the `processed` container into the `completed` container.
+4. Simultaneously, as the `DocumentIntelligence` app completes it's processing and queues messages in the `docqueue` queue, the `AiSearchIndexing` app will start picking up messages in the `toindexqueue` and sent the extracted text in the `processresults` container to Azure OpenAI for embedding calculation and then Azure AI Search for indexing.
+Also the `Mover` app will begin picking up those messages and moving the processed files from the `processed` container into the `completed` container.

 5. You can review the execution and timings of the end to end process

-6. Use the `AskQuestions` function to demonstrate RAG retrieval of the index documents.
+6. Use the `AskQuestions` app to demonstrate RAG retrieval of the index documents (add `api/AskQuestions?filename=<file you uploaded>&question=<question you want to ask>` to the end of the URL and hit enter.).